cedricdelpoux/gatsby-source-google-docs/README.md

 JSON will be transformed to YAML and added to your markdown frontmatter and ovveride the existing ones.

 > /!\ Do not use `id`, `name`, `description` or any `Google Docs` field you add to the config `fields` option

+### If convertImgToNode is enabled.
+You will need to search the id in the HTML file and replace it with Gatsby image tag

 ## Contributing